 ① Are you allowed to break the speed limit when overtaking?

 Speeding is never allowed—so, although you should aim to get back into your lane quickly after overtaking, you should always keep below the speed limit.
+Otherwise, you run the risk of getting points on your licence or having to attend a speed awareness course.

 If you’re finding you need to break the speed limit in order to safely complete an overtaking manoeuvre, know that your hazard assessment skills need work: next time allow for more time before pulling out.